 Bojutsu - Martial Art of Tenbinbo

-Historically, bo was, and still is, a farming tool known as a tenbin or tenbinbo.
-The tenbin is a pole placed across the shoulders of Asian farmers to transport equal weights of buckets or sacks at either end.
-Most tenbin are made of bamboo: the length of bo varies.
-The unit of measure, known as shaku (尺), is the Japanese foot and is 0.994 feet in length.
+Bo is, a farming tool known as a tenbin.
+The tenbin is a pole placed across the shoulders of Asian farmers to carry buckets of goods.
+Most tenbin are made of bamboo.
+A unit of measure, known as shaku (尺), is 0.994 feet in length.
 In times past, longer shaku were used in Japan known as korai shaku (1.167 feet).
-The majority of bo in Shorin-Ryu are roku shaku, or about 6 feet in length.
+The majority of bo in Shorin-Ryu are roku shaku, or about 6-feet in length.

-The length of many ancient bo included hasshaku (7.96 feet) or hasshaku gosun (8.45 feet).
-Modern martial arts supply houses sell rokushaku-bo (6 shaku long).
+The length of many ancient bo include hasshaku (7.96 feet) or hasshaku gosun (8.45 feet).
+Modern martial arts supply houses sell rokushaku-bo (6-foot bo).
 Confusion arises from another archaic unit that was also referred to as shaku.
 This third shaku was 14.9 inches, or the length of an average whale whisker (had no idea whales had whiskers).
 Anyway, it was adopted by law in Japan in 1881 for measuring cloth.
 To distinguish between the two common shaku, the cloth shaku was referred to as kujirajaka (kujira meaning whale) while the bamboo shaku was referred to as kanejaku.

 Okinawan karate practitioners train with bo.
 Bo is also a Japanese samurai weapon.
 A bo could out-reach a katana (samurai sword).
 Unlike most Okinawan bo techniques which grasp the bo by splitting the pole into thirds, Japanese samurai grasped the bo near one end to achieve maximum reach.
 Many techniques that apply to samurai bo also apply to yari and naginata.
 When it comes to the shape of bo, most are familiar with maru-bo, or round staff.
 But there are kaku-bo (four-sided), rokkaku-bo (six-sided) and hakkaku-bo (eight-sided).
 There is even an archaic bo known as the konabo (also konsaibo and tetsubo) which looked more like a caveman’s version of a club studded with iron.
 Bo kata of Seiyo Shorin-Ryu include Kihon Bo, Sho No Kun, Sho Ken No Kun, Suuji No Kun, Choun No Kun Dai, Choun No Kun Sho, Bojutsu Shodan, Bojutsu Nidan, Bojutsu Sandan.
 Note Okinawan bo is referred to as kon or kun on Okinawa.
 See our kama page,